-41. These Programme Regulations are effective for students enrolled on the programme in September 2024 or later, and for students who are transferred to these Programme Regulations, see section 42.

-(2) The 2023 Programme Regulations are repealed as of 1 September 2024.

-42. Students, who began their studies under the 2023 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2023 regulations, are transferred to these 2024 Programme Regulations, so that these are effective for the remainder of the programme, see however subsection (2)-(5).
+- 41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later, and for students who are transferred to these Programme Regulations, see section 42. - (2) The 2024 Programme Regulations are repealed as of 1 September 2025. - 42.
+Students, who began their studies under the 2024 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2024 regulations, are transferred to these 2025 Programme Regulations, so that these are effective for the remainder of the programme, see however subsection (2). - (2) Students who have not yet passed the "Joint Exam in Advanced Quantitative Methods and Advanced Mixed Methods" will have to take the two separate exams in "Advanced Quantitative Methods" and "Advanced Mixed Methods" in accordance with s.5 in these 2025 Programme Regulations.